Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/209_Minimum_Size_Subarray_Sum.md

         for (int i = 1; i <= n; i++) {
             if (sums[i] >= s) {
                 int p = upper_bound(sums, 0, i, sums[i] - s);
+                // If such a upper bound can be find, that means
-                if (p != -1) minlen = min(minlen, i - p + 1);
+                // though the sum within range [p, i] is not less than s. if (p != -1) minlen = min(minlen, i - p + 1);
             }
         }